If you or someone you know is homeless or at risk of becoming homeless, emergency shelters provide short-stay accommodation of 30 days or less.

 Society of Organized Services: 245 West Hirst Avenue, Parksville: 250-248-2093 – Supports and services for those facing homelessness in School District 69.
 Clothing, food, income tax, medical needs, transportation.

 Forward House Community Society: 136 Hirst Avenue, Parksville: 250-954-0785 – Forward House provides adults living with mental health challenges with support and tools they need to enjoy full and independent lives.

 Oceanside Health Centre: Mental Health and Substance Use Team: 250-951-9550 – Island Health’s Oceanside Health Centre in Parksville provides services such as urgent care, primary care, medical imaging, outpatient laboratory services, Telehealth and integrated community care teams.

 Are you a Victim of Violence or Other Crimes?

-If you are homeless or need to leave your home due to violence and other crimes the following organizations offer support, information and referrals to help you find safe housing.
+If you are homeless or need to leave your home due to violence or other crimes, the following organizations offer support, information and referrals to help you find safe housing:

 Find More Community Resources

 In addition to crisis support, the Vancouver Island Crisis Line provides community resource information and access to Mental Health Crisis Response Team when appropriate.

 This Website is a starting point for those researching or wanting to learn more about homelessness, particularly in Canada.
 They address definitions, statistics and common myths and questions.
 They also look at real costs of homelessness.
 This is an entry point to a vast library of over 30,000 resources.

 When you are ready to explore issues in homelessness in more detail, you can view Topics or Solutions.
 The Education section is great for students and teachers who want to discuss this issue in an elementary or secondary classroom setting.